AssignmentX/AssignmentX/README.md

 ### **Zach**
  * Move logic for pieces (some of the work)
  * ChessBoard setup and GUI
- * ChessSquare GUI
- * Chess Pieces GUI
+ * ChessSquare w/ Chess Piece GUI
  * Check detection
- * Validation of move (split between the both of us)
+ * Validation of move (some of the work)
- * Checkmate detection
  * Valid move predicates (split between both of us)
  * Coloring of squares / re-coloring
  * En passant rule
  * Code refactoring
+ * Sound class
+ * Piece selection when pawn makes it to the other side of the board

 ### **Un-assigned Work** _(This will eventually be removed once the work is delegated)_
  * Castling
- * Threefold repitition rule
  * Stalemate
+ * Checkmate detection
+ * Timer
+ * Keep track of captured pieces